Project Materials

 1.1 Background to the Study

 In his quest to secure a second term as President of Nigeria in 2015, former President Goodluck Jonathan begun his campaign for re-election towards the end of 2014.
-Dr Jonathan was pushing for a second four- term on the platform of the Peoples Democratic Party (PDP) and he, perhaps needed more time to build on his first term, which he started in 2011, and to his administration's policy thrust widely described as the “transformation agenda”.
+Dr Jonathan was pushing for a second four-year term on the platform of the Peoples Democratic Party (PDP) and he, perhaps needed more time to build on his first term, which he started in 2011, and to complete his administration’s policy thrust widely described as the “transformation agenda”.
 There were different reactions from various quarters including the then major opposition political party, the All Progressive Congress (APC).
-With mounting pressure and rising tension between the two parties, Alamba (2015) reports that the APC variously denounced Jonathan's Presidency as a failure, highlighting his inability to end the Islamist Boko Haram insurgency and tackle endemic corruption.
+With mounting pressure and rising tension between the two parties, Alamba (2015) reports that the APC variously denounced Jonathan’s Presidency as a failure, highlighting his inability to end the Islamist Boko Haram insurgency and tackle endemic corruption.
 According to Alamba, Jonathan, in one advertisement supporting the then presidential candidate of the APC and former military ruler, Mohammadu Buhari, was described as one who has caused Nigeria to become “number one in broken promises, under his watch”.

 From his perceived failed administration, many Nigerians were worried that the president was solely about his selfish gains and not his real responsibilities of protecting lives and the property of the citizens are his utmost priority.
 The president, who had made it known some years back that he would not stay in office beyond 2015 however made Nigerians to have many thoughts, ranging from being unable to secure the release of the earlier kidnapped school girls from Chibok town in Borno State, even before he declared for a re-election.
 To take for example, an Abuja based lawyer and social commentator, Jide Oluyemi, had said it was a shame for the president to seek re-election in the midst of the security crisis in the country especially in the North-East, making it known that the president was being totally insensitive to the plight of Nigerians (Odunayo, 2015).